Platform description format

 property: otherValue

-TypeName must be provided with the full namespace the type is located in.
+TypeName must generally be provided with the full namespace the type is located in.
 However, if the namespace starts with Antmicro.Renode.Peripherals, then this part can be omitted.

 For example: